How do I make a Scratchpad question?

 Scratchpad questions can only be created within Smart Lessons and Assessments.
 For instructions on making a Smart Lesson, click here.

-Enter a question prompt.
+Enter a question into the provided textbox.

 Select the tools (colour and brush type) that you'd like your students to draw with by default.
 They can change the colour and brush as they go.